 First, make sure to actually check the spectrum of a sample you use.
 Second, if there is anything unwanted — cut it with a high-pass filter.
 Like this:

-You can absolutely feel free to cut below 200 Hz in most cases and sometimes even below 500 Hz.
+You can certainly cut below 200 Hz in most cases and sometimes even below 500 Hz.
 You probably won’t even notice this audibly, but it does make a huge difference for the kick and bass mixdown.

 It’s safe to say that I use EQ on pretty much every channel (or a group of channels) in my projects and I would recommend doing this too.